davidmalcolm/gcc-global-state/singletons.rst

 Plan
 ^^^^
-I'm thinking that if the singleton attribute is acceptable we should use it
+I'm thinking that if one of the attributes is acceptable we should use it
 throughout: it avoids lots of ugly preprocessor hackery.

+The `singleton` attribute requires less boilerplate than the `force_static` attribute, but the latter has a simpler internal implementation.

 Otherwise we should use a dual approach: